radiantlogic-v8/documentation-new/documentation/release-notes/v7412-release-notes.md

 -	[VSTS45783]: Updated the default mgraph custom data source to use v1.0 API instead of beta.
 -	[VSTS45951]: Added move node up and move node down buttons to the View Designer.
 -	[VSTS46232]: Added support for multiple expressions to computed attributes.
--	[VSTS46233]:
+-	[VSTS46233]: Improved persistent cache init task logs so that when a persistent cache initialization failure occurs, there is more context about the error in the cache init task log.
 -	[VSTS46373]: Added a warning message that appears when navigating away from the SCIM tab in Control Panel when there are unsaved changes.
 -	[VSTS46486]: Allow custom time limits to be configurable.
 -	[VSTS46587]: Added a new flag, isFromUpload, to all events in sync pipelines so that rules can be written to perform different operations based on if the pipeline is an upload or not.
 -	[VSTS46680]: Added samAccountName as a required field for objectclass group.
 -	[VSTS46740]: Added support for SHA-3 for password protection when RadiantOne is running in FIPS mode.
 -	[VSTS46744]: Improved memory configuration in windows service install scripts to better match behavior of previous versions.
--	[VSTS46904]: Improved the Computed Attributes in the Context Builder so that they can now be reordered.
+-	[VSTS46904]: Improved the Computed Attributes configuration in the Context Builder so that they can now be reordered.
 -	[VSTS46926]: Added support for Snowflake as a Database for realtime persistent cache refresh.
 -	[VSTS46929]: Added the ability to decrypt exported LDIFz files using the ldiz-to-ldif command in vdsconfig.
 -	[VSTS46932]: Added FID_SERVER_JOPTS to runVDSServer.sh and CP_SERVER_JOPTS to runWebAppServer.sh